Objective Momentum Barriers in Wall Turbulence: Methods

 For arbitrarily large barrier times, however, the quality of visualization begins to degrade.
 This is caused by barrier field trajectories leaving neighborhoods of the finite-sized codimension-one invariant manifolds influencing their initial paths.
-As $\mathrm{TRA}$ and $\mathrm{TSE}$ are monotonically non-decreasing functions of $s$, eventually hyperbolic and elliptic manifolds encountered away from trajectory initial positions will have outsized influence on the diagnostics.
-We thus suggest determining $s_{N}$ for a given region $U$ as the decorrelation time of instantaneous $\mathrm{TRA}$ (or $\mathrm{TSE}$) values.
-For each $\mathbf{x}_{0}\in U$, we calculate the first zero of the autocorrelation
+As $\mathrm{TRA}$ and $\mathrm{TSE}$ are monotonically non-decreasing functions of $s$, hyperbolic and elliptic manifolds encountered away from trajectory initial positions will have outsized influence and the diagnostics no longer reflect the features at $\mathbf{x}_0$.
+We thus suggest determining $s_N$ for a given region $U$ as the decorrelation time of instantaneous $\mathrm{TRA}$ (or $\mathrm{TSE}$) values.
+Specifically, for each $\mathbf{x}_0\in U$, we calculate the first zero of the autocorellation

-The median value of this decorrelation time over all $\mathbf{x}_{0}\in U$ provides a suitable integration time to visualize most invariant manifolds of the barrier field in $U$ with limited interference.
-We suggest using the same method for determining $s_{N}$ for the normalized NTRA and NTSE fields as well.
-We have found the decorrelation times for $\mathrm{TRA}$ and $\mathrm{TSE}$ to be approximately equal in our numerical studies.
+where $\bar{f}$ is the temporal average of $f$.
+The median value of this decorrelation time over all $\mathbf{x}_0\in U$ provides a suitable integration time to visualize most invariant manifolds of the barrier field in $U$ with limited interference.
+We use the same method for determining $s_N$ for the normalized NTRA and NTSE fields in (\ref{eq:Unit_Barrier_Field}) as well.
+We have found that decorrelation times for $\mathrm{TRA}$ and $\mathrm{TSE}$ to be approximately equal in our numerical studies.